Does Concentration Drive the Scatter in the Stellar-to-Halo Mass Relation of Galaxy Clusters?: Cluster Assembly Bias from Cross-Correlations with Galaxies

 From the weak lensing analysis, we find that the two cluster subsamples split by $\msbcg$ have very similar average halo masses, but differ in their concentrations after marginalising over the degeneracy between concentration and miscentring effects.
 Additionally, the weak lensing analysis also suggests that the two subsamples differ in halo bias, a possible manifestation of the cluster assembly bias effect that has yet to be detected~\citep{Miyatake2016, Zu2017}.

 To further investigate whether the two subsamples have different halo bias, we measure their projected cross-correlation functions with BOSS LOWZ spectroscopic~($w_p^{cg}$) and SDSS photometric galaxies~($\Sigma_{g}$), shown in the left and right panels of Figure~\ref{fig:wpsignals}, respectively.
 In each panel, blue and red circles with errorbars are the measurements for the low and high-$\msbcg$ subsamples, respectively, and circles with errorbars in the bottom subpanel show the ratios between the high and low-$\msbcg$ measurements.
+The error matrices are estimated from the same Jackknife resampling technique as in the cluster weak lensing measurements.
 The gray shaded band in the left panel indicates the scales affected by the fibre collision in BOSS.
 For the sake of brevity, we directly present the measurement results in this paper without the technical details, as we are only concerned with the relative difference between the large-scale clustering of the two subsamples.
 We faithfully follow ~\citet{Zu2020} for the LOWZ galaxy sample selection and the $w_p$ calculation, while the SDSS imaging galaxies and the calculation of surface number density profile $\Sigma_{g}$ can be found in \citet{More2016}.

 Clearly, the two sets of measurements in Figure~\ref{fig:wpsignals} are consistent with our results from the weak lensing analysis.
 That is, the low-$\msbcg$ cluster subsample has a ${\sim}10\%$ higher large-scale clustering than their high-$\msbcg$ counterparts on scales larger than $10\hmpc$.
-The two projected spectroscopic correlation functions $w_p^{cg}$ start to differ at ${\sim}10\hmpc$, while the two photometric galaxy number density profiles $\Delta_g$ bifurcate on much smaller scales~($2\hmpc$), probably because the photometric signal is dominated by galaxies that are much fainter than the LOWZ galaxies.
+The bias discrepancy is around 1 $\sigma$ for $w_p^{cg}$, and close to 1.5 $\sigma$ for $\Sigma_{g}$.
+The two projected spectroscopic correlation functions $w_p^{cg}$ start to differ at ${\sim}10\hmpc$, while the two photometric galaxy number density profiles $\Sigma_g$ bifurcate on much smaller scales~($2\hmpc$), probably because the photometric signal is dominated by galaxies that are much fainter than the LOWZ galaxies and have a different scale--dependent assembly bias.
 On scales below $1\hmpc$, the two subsample shows very similar galaxy correlation signals, which is by design because they have the same satellite richness and similar weak lensing halo masses.

 It is interesting if the cross-correlations with galaxies shown in Figure~\ref{fig:wpsignals} would show any evidence of difference in the galaxy concentrations on small scales.
 For $w_p^{cg}$, unfortunately the fibre collision scale is comparable to the $r_s$ inferred from weak lensing, preventing any meaningful measurement of galaxy concentration.
 The cluster cross-correlations with photometric galaxies are free of fibre collision, and indeed exhibit a weak evidence that the satellite galaxies in the high-$\msbcg$ clusters are slightly more concentrated than those in the low-$\msbcg$ systems on scales below $1 \hmpc$.
 However, the uncertainties are too large to make a more concrete statistical statement.